 A missiologist interested in the relationship between congregations and the communities in which they exist, Dr. Scott Hagley has joined a group of similarly focused scholars from Africa, Europe, and North America who form the International Research Consortium.
 In fact, the IRC met recently at Pittsburgh Theological Seminary to share research on the missional church.

-“The group of 25 scholars has been meeting—on different continents—since 2004,” says Scott, who serves at PTS as assistant professor of missiology and who is new to the IRC this year.
+“The group of 25 scholars has been meeting—on different continents—since 2004,” says Scott, who serves at PTS as associate professor of missiology and who is new to the IRC this year.
 “One of our primary aims, individually and as a group, consists in helping church plants and existing congregations develop practices of missional engagement with their communities and neighborhoods.”

 Scott organized the component of the Consortium’s program that was open to the public.
 For three days, “God in the Neighborhood” helped participants envision how congregations can “connect to place” in thinking about congregational mission.
 Each of these days featured stories from the Seminary’s neighborhood by leaders from local faith communities, along with presentations by Consortium scholars on similar topics.
 The afternoons were devoted to salon-style conversation for shared wisdom around each topic.